The world needs your book.

 Proofreading

 A lot of people confuse copy editing with proofreading.
-Proofreading is actually the very last step in the editorial process; it's the final quality check after layout and before publication.
-Here, I'm looking for any issues that cropped up through the design/layout process, including text inadvertently left out, unfortunate page breaks, headings not aligned, incorrect images used ... accidental weirdness of any kind.
-I also check for any errors that were missed in previous steps.
+Proofreading is actually the very last step in the editorial process; it’s the final quality check after layout and before publication.
+A proofreader looks for any issues that cropped up through the design/layout process, including text inadvertently left out, unfortunate page breaks, headings not aligned, incorrect images used ... accidental weirdness of any kind.
+They also check for any errors that were missed in previous steps.

 See Types of Editing, where I go on at great length about each of these.